 Long-term Care and the PEAK 2.0 project

 A longstanding strength at the Center on Aging is our focus on quality care and quality of life for residents in long-term care settings.
 We emphasize resident-centered research, as evidenced by our PEAK 2.0 project where we implement and evaluate a statewide program to improve resident-centered care for nursing home residents in Kansas.
 We have several ongoing projects related to resident-centered care, and we specialize in qualitative analysis.
-To contact us about student participation or potential research collaboration, please e-mail Laci Cornelison or Gayle Doll.
+To contact us about student participation or potential research collaboration, please email Laci Cornelison.